Skip to content

 By Eli A. Haddow, marketing associate

-With the global outbreak of coronavirus, we find ourselves in the middle of a world-altering event.
+With the global outbreak of the novel coronavirus, we find ourselves in the middle of a world-altering event.
 Here in New Orleans, which has one of the highest concentrations of COVID-19 cases in the country, we are adjusting to this new reality of life during a pandemic.

-For all of us at The Historic New Orleans Collection, these historic times compel us to extend our work in new ways: while we will continue to present history, we are also chronicling it in real time.
+For all of us at the Historic New Orleans Collection, these historic times compel us to extend our work in new ways: While we will continue to present history, we are also chronicling it in real time.

-THNOC is actively collecting material related to the COVID-19 pandemic as it unfolds, and staff are exploring new ways to capture public reaction to the crisis so that future generations can understand it.
+The HNOC is actively collecting material related to the COVID-19 pandemic as it unfolds, and staff are exploring new ways to capture public reaction to the crisis so that future generations can understand it.

 How we’re collecting

 Primary sources are crucial to our understanding of history.
-And for decades, THNOC has actively collected primary source materials relating to upheavals in our society, from the Civil War and yellow fever outbreaks of the 19th century to the civil rights movements of the 20th.
+And for decades, HNOC has actively collected primary source materials relating to upheavals in our society, from the Civil War and yellow fever outbreaks of the 19th century to the civil rights movements of the 20thOpens in new tab.
 For the benefit of researchers, we have gathered letters, journals, objects, media, and other ephemera generated in the course of human events—the raw materials from which history is made.

-“Primary sources give us unique insight into who the people were living at the time and the world going on around them,” said Associate Curator Aimee Everrett.
+“Primary sources give us unique insight into who the people were living at the time and the world going on around them,” says Associate Curator Aimee Everrett.
 “For instance, we can read about the events that unfolded during a battle, but a letter or diary gives us the first-person experience of what it was like to fight.”

 “Think about the last time you wrote a physical letter versus, say, an email,” said Everrett.
 “So much is born digitally.
 For years, we as curators have been harvesting emails and copying content from CD-ROMs or floppy discs.
 Online content is just the next medium.”